How To Become A Great Classic Rock Guitar Player

 Want to improve your classic rock guitar playing, but don’t know how?
 You are not alone.
 Many guitarists learn the pentatonic scale and dozens of licks but struggle to play (or improvise) cool classic rock guitar solos.

 It's frustrating when your hands can play the notes, but the notes don't sound like the music you hear your favorite guitarists play.
 This problem is caused by weaknesses in your musical skills.
-Don't worry, these weaknesses are easy to correct (I'll walk you through the process of doing it below.)
+Don't worry, these weaknesses are easy to correct!

 Some weaknesses simply require more practice to be corrected.
 Other weaknesses develop from neglecting certain skills and not realizing their importance.